 - Substrate feeders live on or in their food.

 - Fluid feeders consume the fluid of another organism to get nutrients to survive.

 - Bulk feeders eat large pieces of food, usually from the source.

 Please read on to learn more about each of these feeding methods.

 Many people think that black bears only eat meat.
 However, their diet consists of many types of food.
 Please find out more in this article I wrote.

 Many marine mammals are filter feeders.
 Filter feeders, or suspension feeders, strain suspended food particles and tiny organisms from vast amounts of water.
 They pass the water over a filtering structure.

 Various animals use filter-feeding to acquire food, and these animals come from several different species.
 Fish, crustaceans, bivalves, sponges, jellyfish, worms, and tunicates all use methods of filter-feeding.
 These animals range from the microscopic to the largest animal ever living on the planet, the blue whale.

-Different animals have their own mechanics for capturing food.
+Different animals have their mechanics for capturing food.
 Jellyfish, for example, create currents with their swimming legs that direct the water through hair-covered appendages.
 The hairs filter out the food particles.

 A prime example of large animals that filter feed is baleen whales.
-The blue whale, humpback whale, and minke whale have plates called baleen.
-As large amounts of water are taken in, the comblike baleen filters out fish, krill, and small invertebrates.
+The blue whale, humpback whale, and minke whale have baleen plates.
+The comb-like baleen filters out fish, krill, and small invertebrates as large amounts of water.
 The whales then use their tongues to move the food down to their stomach.